-Rarely is when a promotion just handed out like a piece of candy.
+Rarely is when a promotion is just handed out like a piece of candy.
 Achieving a promotion involves the perfect blend of hard work and smart work.
-You have to prove yourself worthy of one and you need to make sure that your bosses notice.
+You have to prove yourself worthy of one, and you need to make sure that your bosses notice.
 Here’s how to get promoted or make a strong case for it.

 1) Go Above and Beyond What's Required of You